Everything we know about murdered UnitedHealthcare CEO Brian Thompson

 Thompson kept a low profile with little public name recognition, the Associated Press reported.

 As CEO, Thompson worked out of UnitedHealthcare’s offices in Minnetonka, Minnesota.
-Under his leadership, UnitedHealthcare provided coverage to more than 49 million people.
+Under his leadership, UnitedHealthcare provided coverage to more than 49 million people, making it the largest insurance company in the US.
+The network includes 1.3 million physicians and care professionals across nearly 7,000 facilities.

 Under Thompson, the company made $74 billion in revenue in the most recent quarter, earning the title of the largest subsidiary of UnitedHealth Group.
 Thompson made $10.2 million annually and was one of the company’s highest-paid employees.